• Skip to primary navigation

 Freeze: These actually freeze really well, which is why we always make a batch of 12 and then freeze half.

 You can freeze them unbaked by placing the dough balls on a baking tray, covering it in cling film and then putting it in the freezer to freeze until the dough is hard.
-You can then transfer them in to a freezer bag and keep until you are ready to bake them.
+You can then transfer them into a freezer bag and keep until you are ready to bake them.
 You can then bake them from frozen.
 Put them on a baking tray, with space between each one and bake for around 13 minutes - they need longer than normal because they are frozen.

 To freeze baked cookies, once the cookies are baked, leave them to cool and then put them on a baking tray in a single layer and put them in the freezer for an hour until hard.
 Then you can transfer them to a freezer bag and keep them for a month.